-- for heat and power for agriculture, eg to fuel your tractor or run a grain dryer
+- for heat and power for agriculture, for example to fuel your tractor or run a grain dryer

 - to heat your farmhouse

-- for a separate part of your business, eg to fuel vehicles you hire out
+- for a separate part of your business, for example to fuel vehicles you hire out

 Checking and labelling your tank